Starting a Business in Ireland

 Tax

-Earned Income tax credit: In 2022, self-employed people can claim an Earned Income tax credit of €1,700 (€1,650 in 2021 and 2020, €1,350 in 2019).
-It is also available for business owners or managers who are not eligible for a PAYE credit on their salary income.
-If a taxpayer also qualifies for the PAYE tax credit, the combined value of these 2 tax credits cannot exceed €1,700.
+Earned Income tax credit: The Earned Income Tax Credit is equal to the lesser of 20% of your qualifying earned income or the specified amount.
+The specified amount for 2024 is €1,875.
+It is also available for business owners or managers who are not eligible for a PAYE credit on their salaried income.
+If a taxpayer also qualifies for the PAYE tax credit, the combined value of these 2 tax credits cannot exceed the maximum value of the Employee Tax Credit.

-Start-up companies: New companies may get tax relief on the first 3 years of corporation tax and the value of the relief will be linked to the amount of employers’ PRSI paid by a company in an accounting period subject to a maximum of €5,000 per employee.
+Start-up companies: New companies may get tax relief on the first five years of corporation tax.
+The value of the relief will be linked to the amount of employers’ PRSI paid by a company in an accounting period subject to a maximum of €5,000 per employee or €40,000 in total.

 PRSI